InditexTech/gh-sherpa/CONTRIBUTING.md

 This command will generate the mocks in the `internal/mocks` directory, as configured in the [`.mockery.yaml`](.mockery.yaml) file.

 >NOTE: Please, refrain from using the generated `NewMockXXXX` constructors.
-Instead instantiate the mocks using `&MockXXXX{}`.
-This is needed because the generated constructors will always execute `mock.AssertExpectation(t)` on cleanup, which will fail if the test did not expect a call to the mock.
+Instead, instantiate the mocks using `&MockXXXX{}`.
+This is needed because the generated constructors will always execute `mock.AssertExpectation(t)` on cleanup, which will fail if the test does not expect a call to the mock.

 ### Coverage report